 “Due to on-going increasing demand for service and positive feedback from patients and GPs we now provide an insomnia service across the week at three different locations.”
 “I think insomnia, like stress and other health complaints, is becoming more commonplace nowadays.
 Unfortunately our lifestyles are just not setting us up for optimal sleep.

-“Insomnia is a hugely distressing condition, some of our patients even describe it as torture, but we want people to know there is both hope and help available and most definitely hope for better sleep.”
+“Insomnia is a hugely distressing condition but we want people to know there is both hope and help available for better sleep.”

 More information about the Insomnia Service is available here.
 Please note that all referrals must initially be made by a GP.